kasperbaago/AndroidJSONHandler/README.md

         <b>String method:</b> Which method that should be used to make the call("post" or "get").
       </li>
       <li>
         <b>String callback:</b> The method that should be called with the result of your request to the server.
-This method will be called an JSONArray as parameter.
+This method will be called with a JSONArray as parameter.
       </li>
     </ul>
   </li>